ultrasoundmoney/docs/README.md

 If you're a builder submitting bids please use `https://relay-builders-eu.ultrasound.money`.

-If you're scraping data please use `https://relay-analytics.ultrasound.money`.
+If you're interested in our data for any other reason please use `https://relay-analytics.ultrasound.money`.